 All school facilities have been inspected for asbestos by a licensed Asbestos Hazard Emergency Response Act ("AHERA") inspector.
-Parents may view the Asbestos Management Plan by contacting the Director of Operations.
+Parents may view the Asbestos Management Plan by contacting the Chief Operations Officer.
 Copies of the management plan are also available at a reasonable charge.
-Any questions regarding the management plan for the school should be addressed to the Director of Operations.
+Any questions regarding the management plan for the school should be addressed to the Chief Operations Officer.